inner-outer-space/de-zoomcamp-2024/3-data-warehouse/readme.md

 Once the model completes training, more information will be available under these tabs:
 - `details` -  model, loss, and optimization details
 - `training` - loss and duration graphs
-- `evaluatin` - evalutation metrics
+- `evaluation` - evaluation metrics
 - `schema`
 <br>
 <br>